 Growing Up in Ireland

-For over 15 years, the study has followed the progress of two groups of children: 8,000 9-year-olds (Cohort ’98) and 10,000 9-month-olds (Cohort ’08).
-The members of Cohort ’98 are now 25-26 years old and those of Cohort ’08 are around 16 years old.
-Recruitment of a third cohort, Cohort ’24, started in September 2024.
+For over 17 years, the study has followed the progress of two groups of children: starting with over 8,000 9-year-olds (Cohort ’98) and 10,000 9-month-olds (Cohort ’08).
+The members of Cohort ’98 were aged 25 at their last wave of data collection (currently 26 years old), and those of Cohort ’08 will be aged 17/18 in their next wavwe of data collection (currently 16 years old).
+Recruitment of a new group of 9-month-olds, Cohort ’24, started in September 2024.

 Read more